pub struct BTree { /* private fields */ }Expand description

 pub async fn remove(&self, k: String) -> Result<Option<Types>, String>

-is equivalent to std::collection::BTreeMap remove
+Method remove is equivalent to std::collection::BTreeMap remove,

-for the key passed as argument.
-If no key is found the return is Ok(None)
+It returns the value removed from the BTree for the key passed as argument.
+If no key is found the return is Ok(None),

-else it returns Ok(Some(Types::_))
+else it returns Ok(Some(Types::_)).

 Sourcepub async fn remove_entry(&self, k: String) -> Result<Option<Types>, String>